-Retell AI gives developers the tools to build AI voice agents quickly.
-Its API-first platform handles the hard parts of voice AI — speech synthesis, turn-taking, latency management, LLM orchestration — so development teams can focus on building the conversational experience rather than the telephony infrastructure.
+Retell AI lets developers build production-grade AI voice agents fast.
+Its API-first platform handles the hard parts of voice AI, so teams can focus on the conversation rather than the telephony stack.
+But when one of those agents needs to take a payment, the card details have to be handled somewhere other than the AI pipeline.

 The Payment Challenge for Retell AI

 Retell AI is a developer platform.
-That means the teams building on it are making their own architectural decisions — and when they hit the payment question, they face the same compliance wall that every voice AI platform faces.
+That means the teams building on it are making their own architectural decisions, and when they hit the payment question, they face the same compliance reality that every voice AI platform faces.

-**Card data cannot enter the AI pipeline.** If a customer enters card digits via their keypad during a Retell call, those DTMF tones are cardholder data under PCI DSS.
-If they flow through Retell's audio processing or your application's backend, your entire stack is in PCI scope.
+Card data cannot enter the AI pipeline.
+If a customer presses their card digits during a Retell call, those DTMF tones are cardholder data under PCI DSS.
+Retell is not PCI DSS Level 1 certified, and its PII redaction runs after the language model has already processed the input, so capturing card details inside the Retell call would still pull your stack into PCI scope.
 That includes Retell's speech infrastructure, your LLM, your call recordings, your database, and every network path connecting them.
+The card entry has to happen off Retell entirely.

 Redirecting to a separate system breaks the experience.
-If your Retell agent has to tell the customer "Please hang up and call our payment line" or "I'll transfer you to our payment system," the seamless AI experience breaks down.
+If your Retell agent has to tell the customer "Please hang up and call our payment line," the seamless AI experience breaks down.
 The customer waits, gets confused, or drops off entirely.
+The goal is to keep the customer on the line and hand the call to a secure payment environment, rather than send them away.

-The solution is a payment layer that integrates into the Retell call flow, captures card data in an isolated PCI-compliant environment, and returns the result to your agent — all within the same conversation.
+The solution is a payment layer the agent can hand the call to, that captures card data in an isolated PCI-compliant environment and returns the result, without the card ever passing through Retell.

 How Shuttle Integrates with Retell AI

 Shuttle provides the payment infrastructure that Retell AI agents need.
-The integration is API-driven, which fits Retell's developer-first model: your application code orchestrates the payment flow using Shuttle's API, and Shuttle handles all card data in its PCI DSS Level 1 certified environment.
+The integration is API-driven, which fits Retell's developer-first model: your application code orchestrates the payment flow, and the card itself is captured by Shuttle in its PCI DSS Level 1 certified environment, never by Retell.

 Here's the architecture:

-1. Your Retell agent manages the conversation — Intent recognition, customer interaction, amount confirmation — all handled by your agent's LLM and Retell's voice infrastructure.
+Your Retell agent manages the conversation: Intent recognition, customer interaction, amount confirmation, all handled by your agent's LLM and Retell's voice infrastructure.

-1. Payment is processed — Shuttle tokenises the card and routes it to your configured payment gateway.
+Payment is processed: Shuttle tokenises the card and routes it to your configured payment gateway.
 The authorisation happens entirely within Shuttle's certified environment.

-1. Result returned to your agent — Shuttle sends a webhook with the transaction outcome: success/failure, transaction reference, masked card number.
-Your Retell agent confirms the payment in the conversation.
+Result returned to your application: Shuttle sends a webhook with the transaction outcome (success or failure, a transaction reference, and a masked card number), which your application uses to confirm the payment.

 How It Works: Step by Step